sj-net/re-render/ReadMe.md

+# Note:

+1. I have developed this as I wanted this in one of my project.
+2. I do not have any plans or time to push this to package manaeger as of now.
+3. Feel free to fork and use it just a internal code in your project.
+4. If you want to contribute please send a PR.

 # ReRender - Lightweight State Management

 ReRender is a **high-performance, minimal, and flexible state management** library designed for JavaScript and TypeScript.
 It focuses on **performance, simplicity, and flexibility**, making it suitable for any project.